florian-beetz/bachelor-thesis/thesis.md

 * **Dialect conversion** is required when the underlying compiler technology changes to a new version of the compiler or a new compiler family [@Malton2001].
-Usually successive versions of compilers aim at being backwards compatible, even when new features were added.
+Usually, successive versions of compilers aim at being backward compatible, even when new features were added.
 In large code bases, however, additional effort is required to use new versions of compilers.